 Instead of lotion, try the sunscreen stick from MDSolarSciences.
-It’s a no-mess way to protect yourself.
+It’s a no-mess way to protect your skin.
 Use it on the tips of your ears, your nose, and the backs of your hands.

 Aveeno’s mineral sunscreen is travel-sized, so you never have to leave it behind.
 It provides broad-spectrum protection with zinc oxide.

-Happily, it doesn’t leave a white cast on the skin, and it stands up to sweat and high humidity.
+Happily, it doesn’t leave a white residue or cast on the skin, and it stands up to sweat and high humidity.

 Of course, coming from Aveeno, it has soothing oat flour and plenty of moisturizing ingredients.
 Also, it’s free of artificial fragrances, parabens, dyes, and phthalates.